pajod/gpu-passthrough/README.md

 overcome in order to complete all of our stated goals:

 1. The graphics card will be utilized by the hypervisor to display its operating system console by default.
-This will block any attempt to detatch the graphics card from the hypervisor and subsequently attach it to the virtual machine.
-In order to fix this issue, the graphics card's hardware ID pair must be blacklisted on the hypervisor so that it will be unused until it is attached to the virtual machine.
+The card cannot be attached to the hypervisor and guest simultaneously, so it should be be blacklisted on the hypervisor so that it will be unused until it is attached to the virtual machine.
 2. Now that the graphics card has been blacklisted, how will the hypervisor display its operating system console?
-We will need to make sure that the device blacklisting process does not adversely affect the use of any secondary graphics card to be used by the hypervisor.
+We will need to make sure that the device blacklisting process does not prevent us from accessing the the hypervisor.
 In order to satisfy this constraint, it is recommended at the very least to have a graphics solution with a different [hardware identifier].
 Integrated graphics is a great bang-for-the-buck option.
-3. The graphics card's ROM image will become tainted after successive initialization(s), preventing clean restarts of the virtual machine.
+3. The graphics card's ROM image may become tainted after successive initialization(s), preventing clean restarts of the virtual machine.
 This can be fixed by performing a clean reboot of the hypervisor after the target device has been blacklisted and imaging its ROM to a file before first use.
    The resulting image will be loaded in the virtual machine instead of mapping the ROM directly from the device.
-4. The drivers for the unsupported graphics card will report an error (Code 43) when booting the guest operating system.
+4. The drivers for the unsupported graphics card will report an error ([Code 43]) when booting the guest operating system.
 This must be overcome by masquerading the hardware of the virtual machine to match the host computer as closely as possible so that the graphics card's drivers do not suspect